 establishing, exercising or defending legal claims.

-The legal bases on which the Firm processes your personal data are that this is necessary for:
+The legal bases on which the Chambers processes your personal data are that this is necessary for:

-the Firm's interests in conducting our business in ensuring the proper management and functioning of the Firm.
+the Chamber's interests in conducting our business in ensuring the proper management and functioning of the Chamber.
 We will not process your personal data for these purposes if to do so would constitute an unwarranted interference with your own interests, rights and freedoms;

 compliance with a legal or regulatory obligation that applies to us; and